wowdd1/xlinkBook/README.md

 ./list.py -i filename or dirname -c column_num -f 'keyword or regexp'] -r -s

-filename or dirname: the course file or dir
+filename or dirname: the file or dir

 column_num: from 1 to 3